yoctoalex/eap_lab/README.rst

 10. Update IP Enforcement Rules via UI
 ********************************

-If you need to block specific IP addresses or add them to the whitelist, you can do it in two way: via Postman or UI.
+If you need to block specific IP addresses or add them to the whitelist, you can do it in two ways: via Postman or UI.
 If you prefer to do it via Postman, then proceed to the next section.
 If your choice is UI, then follow the steps below:

 `a)` Go to **PROTECT APPLICATION**-> the **High-risk Attack Mitigation** tab and click **Manage rules**.